sarahhainer/uliCUT-RUN/README.md

 # CUT-RUN
- Included in this GitHub are example scripts for analyzing CUT&amp;RUN datasets
+ Included in this GitHub are example scripts for analyzing CUT&amp;RUN datasets and peak files from previously published ChIP-seq datasets (peaks were called using HOMER)

 Here is the general pipeline for analysis: